We apologize for the inconvenience.

 Flushing program puts Madison "on the forefront"

-(Water main flushing in Madison starts on April 8th.
+(Water main flushing in Madison starts in April of each year .
 Find out when crews will be working in your neighborhood on Madison Water Utility's water main flushing page.)

 It’s a tall order.
 Every spring, Madison Water Utility crews set out to clear mineral sediment from some 900 miles of water main.
 They spend months moving from neighborhood to neighborhood, opening up more than 2,500 fire hydrants to flush iron and manganese out of the city’s water pipes.

 “It takes about 8 or 9 months, usually from April to Thanksgiving,” says Shayne Santi, who oversees Madison Water Utility’s water main flushing program.
 “The goal is to flush the whole city one way or another.”

 But Santi says it didn’t used to be that way.

 “We used to flush just two weeks in the spring and two weeks in the fall.
 It was that way up until 2005.”

 That’s when Madison Water Utility faced public outcry over naturally-occurring manganese in the city’s drinking water.
 A shift in pumping patterns had made Madison’s longtime manganese issue even worse, and it became clear that cleaning mains for just four weeks a year wasn’t enough.
 Utility officials were pushed to make a change.